 do Sausages as provided for in 9 CFR Part 319 2 percent in accordance with 21 CFR 182.1748.
 Soy flour do Sausages as provided for in 9 CFR Part 319, bockwurst 3.5 percent individually or collectively with other binders and extenders for use in meat.
 Soy protein concentrate do Sausage as provided for in 9 CFR Part 319, bockwurst 3.5 percent individually or collectively with other binders and extenders for use in meat.
-Starchy vegetable flour To bind and extend product Sausage as provided for in 9 CFR Part 319, bockwurst 3.5 percent individually or collectively with other binders and extenders for use in meat.

-05 Cured Meat and Poultry Product Operations
+05 - Cured Meat and Poultry Product Operations